stratapp/stratapp-website/resources.md

 ---
 {:.font-weight-bold}

-### thought leaders in strategy, scalable execution and B2B SaaS
+### thought leaders in strategy, execution and B2B SaaS

 ##### “Those who know _what_ they do, tend to work harder.
 Those who know _why_, tend to work smarter.”